-After 20 years of hard work, starting and managing his pest control company in Worcester, Massachusetts, Charlie looked forward to an idyllic retirement on a farm.
+After 20 years of hard work starting and managing his pest control company in Worcester, MA, Charlie looked forward to an idyllic retirement on a farm.
 But his dream would be rocked by a nightmare medical diagnosis.
 That’s when he was introduced to Dr. Jennifer Tseng, a complex 10-hour surgery ... and hope.

 Jennifer Tseng, MD

 "My partners and I have done hundreds of Whipple surgeries.
 But what we really have done is help hundreds of patients decide the right treatment based on their specific disease and their individual being."

 Kidney stones plagued Ernie, a professional fisherman, for years.
 But when he hit 50, the pain became unbearable and got in the way of his fishing.
 Scans showed tumors in both kidneys.
 After trying traditional surgery without success, he turned to BIDMC and Dr. Drew Wagner, an expert in robotic techniques, to tackle the cancer.

 Director, Minimally Invasive Urologic Surgery

 "It's all about getting the patient back to what they want to do, whether it's taking care of their kids, getting back to work, or doing their hobbies."

 Two weeks before her wedding, Anne Sullivan, a nurse at BIDMC, received stunning news.
 Instead of going on her honeymoon, she would be starting cancer treatments.
 What she didn't know was that it was the start of a rollercoaster ride filled with despair, hope and, in the end, a miracle named Libby.

 Robin Marie Joyce, MD